With 18 points from nine games and 20 goals scored, Jahn Regensburg have certainly got a lot to shout about in second place in Bundesliga 2.

 The Bavarians stormed out of the blocks with a 100 per cent record after four matchdays and haven’t been out of the top two in Germany’s second division since August.
 And with two goals and three assists, Sarpreet Singh has played a major part in their success.

 For a club who have never been higher than Germany's second tier, and are only just playing their sixth season at that level, the start Regensburg have made to the season is unprecedented.
-"The best Jahn moment of all time," titled the local Mittelbayerische Zeitung following last weekend's 4-1 win over Schalke - a result which showed their previous three wins had been anything but a fluke.
+"The best Jahn moment of all time," titled the local Mittelbayerische Zeitung following the 4-1 win over Schalke - a result which showed their previous three wins had been anything but a fluke.

-Watch: Regensburg's win over Schalke in 60 seconds
+Watch: Regensburg's win over Schalke

 That was the first league fixture between two clubs who have spent much of their respective histories poles apart in the footballing pyramid.
 As Regensburg languished in Bavaria's lower leagues, celebrating the occasional rise to the Regionalliga or the third division, Schalke were in constant pursuit of a still-elusive Bundesliga title, lifting the UEFA Cup and regularly rubbing shoulders with Europe's elite in the UEFA Champions League.